Skip to content

 The initiative builds on a disaster-relief model already operated by Matthew 25: Ministries through P&G’s Loads of Hope program, which provides free laundry services to families affected by disasters.
 According to the organizations, the earlier fleet expansion completed 77 deployments and served more than 25,000 communities by providing essential services, including handling hundreds of thousands of pounds of laundry.

 “When disaster strikes, those first few days can be incredibly overwhelming for families and communities trying to recover.
-This isn’t just about reaching people quickly with the items and services that help rebuild hope and meet them where they are most in need,” said Kathleen McLaughlin, executive vice president and chief sustainability officer at Walmart.
-“Together with Matthew 25 and P&G, we are making sure families in hard-to-reach communities aren’t left behind, giving them access to essential services and compassionate care within the critical first 48 to 72 hours after a disaster.”
+This is about reaching people quickly with the items and services that help rebuild hope and let them know they are not alone,” said Julie Gehrki, senior vice president of philanthropy at Walmart.
+“Together with Matthew 25 and P&G, we are making sure families in hard-to-reach communities aren’t left behind, giving them access to essential services and comforting care within the critical first 24 to 36 hours after a disaster.”

 The grant deepens a longstanding partnership between Walmart, P&G and Matthew 25: Ministries.
 Walmart said the funding will support fleet operations, while P&G will continue providing product donations from its portfolio of brands to ensure units are fully equipped for deployments.